Marutho/AXE-CRAFT-MAGIC/README.md

-# Brouder - The Videogame
+# WALKING CLICKMULATOR

 <img src="./img.jpeg" alt="Logo">

-#A sandbox game where you can craft items, cut down trees, even use your magic wand to BECOME A CHICKEN
+A sandbox game where you can craft items, cut down trees, even use your magic wand to BECOME A CHICKEN